nedbat/byterun/README.rst

 Status:
 +++++++

-Currently only Python 2.5 - 2.7, and 3.2 - 3.7 bytecode is supported.
+Currently only bytecode from Python versions 3.7 - 3.2, and 2.7 - 2.5
+are supported.
 Until there is more interest or I get support or funding, I am not contemplating expanding to 3.8 and beyond for a while.

 A shout out to `xdis <https://pypi.python.org/pypi/xdis>`_ which has made cross version interpretation and expanding to other versions